nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User undos the latest modification made to the Clients' list in the CinnamonBun.
 2. The modifications have been undone.
-3. CinnamonBun shows the earlier clients' list without the modifications.
+3. CinnamonBun shows the earlier client list without the modifications.

    Use case ends.